About the Facility

 Intermediate Tai Chi

 This Tai Chi class combines martial arts movements with Qi (energy) circulation, breathing and stretching techniques.
 This class helps improve balance and overall health and is suitable for intermediate level Tai Chi students.
 Trainer is Karla Groesbeck.
-Class is open to all ages.
+Click here to register.

 Events & Rentals